 Come visit Grandma Pat at the farm this summer to hear a series of stories that will take you into the world of farm animals and characters that will give you a giggle or two along the way!
-We will have two books available each week (dependent upon time and age groups), with a visit to somewhere on the farm and sometimes a project, too.
+We'll enjoy a story each week along with a visit to somewhere on the farm and sometimes a project, too.

 This program is FREE to all!